-- Clusters: It is a schema that has records of the columns that are common among different tables which will further help in clustering.
-This clustering operations help in optimizing join operations.
+- Clusters: It is a schema that has records of the columns that are common among different tables, which will further help in clustering.
+These clustering operations help in optimizing join operations.

 - Blocksize: The size of the block should be multiple of the Operating system size to avoid non-required I/O operations.

 - Buffer cache size: It is used to avoid unnecessary resource utilization by SQL statements.